Hugh Laurie

 Hugh Laurie in the series 'The Night Manager'

 In 2018, the actor played Mycroft Holmes in the American television parody of Arthur Conan Doyle's immortal novel "Holmes & Watson".
-It's interesting that Laurie agreed to participate in this film, although he had previously thought that enough films based on this work had already been made.
+Interestingly, Laurie agreed to participate in this film, even though he'd previously thought that enough films based on this work had already been made.

 Hugh Laurie as Mycroft Holmes